Aging Well

 Keep moving.
 It doesn’t matter as much what we do, we just need to move.

 Let’s dance.
-Dance boosts brain health and improves balance and agility, as well as adds social connection and burns calories.
+Dance boosts brain health, improves balance and agility, can add social connections and eventually burns calories.

-Sit, stand and walk in good posture.
+Sit, stand and walk with good posture.
 Let’s mimic the puffed out chests of peacocks, opera singers and ballet dancers.

 Hydrate daily.
 Drinking adequate water (not caffeinated beverages or juices) is important for the body and especially the brain to function efficiently.